-(5) As-Built Plans.
+(5) As-Built plans.
 All applicants shall submit as-built plans for any permanent stormwater management facilities.
 The plans must show the final design specifications for all stormwater management facilities, meet the criteria for final corrected plans in the regional stormwater manual section 3.2, and be sealed by a registered professional engineer.
-A final inspection of the plans by the Public Services Director, or designee, and addressing all requirements is required for projects before any performance bond or guarantee will be released.
+A final inspection by the Public Services Director, or designee, is required for projects before any performance bond or guarantee will be released.